thomasdrayton/bookmark-manager/README.md

 DELETE FROM students WHERE name = 'Lori';    (delete value)

 UPDATE students SET name = 'Jordan' WHERE name = 'Alex';      (update value)

+CRUD: create, read, update, and delete[1] (as an acronym CRUD) are the four basic functions of persistent storage..
+Create = INSERT
+READ = SELECT
+UPDATE = update
+DELETE = DELETE